Rule 5101:2-13-02 | Application and amendments for a family child care provider license.

 (4) The provider shall comply with an inspection prior to the end of the temporary closure status and serving children again.

-(J) What information shall the provider keep current in OCLQS?
+(J) What information will the provider keep current in OCLQS?

 (1) Mailing address.